Wuxia Glossary - A Beginner's Guide to Wuxia Stories

 Ye Kai (叶开): The disciple of Li Xun Huan (see above) and hero of two Gu Long Wuxia stories.
 Compared to his melancholic master, Ye Kai was cheerful and optimistic.
 He was also renowned for his superior qinggong.

 Zhang Danfeng (张丹枫): The protagonist of Liang Yusheng’s Pingzong Xiaying Lu (萍踪侠影录), Zhang Danfeng was a master swordsman described by the author himself as his most satisfying creation.
 In many ways, Zhang does embody the ideals of a righteous Wulin master.
 He was loyal, patriotic and compassionate.
 He was also supremely talented in his skills, ultimately creating his own set of techniques.
-Zhang become the prototype for many Wuxia heroes in subsequent stories by Liang and other writers.
+Within the Wuxia genre, Zhang is acknowledged as the prototype for many Wuxia heroes in subsequent stories by Liang and other writers.

 Zhang Wuji (张无忌): Hero of Jin Yong’s Heaven Sword and Dragon Sabre (倚天屠龙记).
 Zhang was the only son of a forbidden Wulin union, and thus was heavily persecuted during childhood.
-As an adult, he mastered astonishing kung fu, and became the leader of an insurgency movement against the Yuan Dynasty.
-Unlike most Wuxia heroes, Zhang was decisively indecisive in character.
+As an adult, he mastered astonishing kung fu and became the leader of an insurgency movement against the Yuan Dynasty.
+Vice versa and unlike most Wuxia heroes, Zhang was decisively indecisive in character.
 While he was a reasonable leader, he made many errors in his personal life.
 Some of which resulted in lifelong repercussions.

-Binchuan Jianfa (冰川剑法): Translated as Glacier Swordplay, this technique appeared in several Liang Yusheng stories, and was one of the author’s more colourful creations.
-Mimicking the movement of glaciers, the swordplay emphasises slowness of movement to conceal vast energies.
+Binchuan Jianfa (冰川剑法): Translated as Glacier Swordplay, this technique appeared in several Liang Yusheng stories, and was one of the author’s more colorful creations.
+Mimicking the movement of glaciers, the swordplay emphasizes slowness of movement to conceal vast energies.
 It was occasionally paired with the Glacier Sword (冰魄寒光剑).
-The sword an icy armament that enhanced the potency of the swordplay.
+The sword was an icy armament that enhanced the potency of the swordplay.

-Dagou Bang (打狗棒): In Jin Yong’s stories, Dagou Bang, or Dog Beating Staff, was a weapon, a technique, as well as a sceptre.
-It was the symbol of authority for the leader of the Beggers’ Clan, and was described as a jade-like rod.
+Dagou Bang (打狗棒): In Jin Yong’s stories, Dagou Bang, or Dog Beating Staff, was a weapon, a technique, as well as a scepter.
+It was the symbol of authority for the leader of the Beggers’ Clan and resembled a jade-like rod.
 The technique itself was one of the two supreme techniques of the Clan.
 By ancestral laws, only the clan leader was permitted to learn the technique.

 Daomo Zhongxin Dafa (道魔种心大法): In several stories by modern Wuxia writer Huang Yi, Daomo Zhongxin Dafa was one of ten demonic techniques known to Wulin.
 The potential for massive power aside, mastering the technique requires three persons.
 One of which would become the thrall of the practitioner, and dying at the end of the process.